Python Data API

 Configuration

 Configure API credentials globally.
-Usually not needed as credentials are automatically loaded from .env files or environment variables.
+Usually not needed as credentials are automatically loaded from environment variables.

 Parameters:

-api_key(str, optional): Your HiveQ API key (overrides auto-loaded value)base_url(str, optional): API base URL (overrides auto-loaded value)env_file(str, optional): Path to specific .env file to load
+api_key(str, optional): Your HiveQ API key (overrides auto-loaded value)base_url(str, optional): API base URL (overrides auto-loaded value)user_id(str, optional): User ID for request headers (X-User-ID)org_id(str, optional): Organization ID for request headers (X-Org-ID)user_name(str, optional): User name for request headers (X-User-Name)

 Historical Client